-Voight's research gets to the mathematical heart of these cyber security concerns.
-While his work is removed from applied cryptography, he is doing basic research that is expanding the mathematical toolbox that could improve current cryptography or give rise to the next generation of systems.
+“I’m several steps removed from applied cryptography,” he says.
+Instead, he is doing basic research that is expanding the mathematical toolbox that could improve current cryptography or give rise to the next generation of systems.

 “Number theory is my subject,” says Voight, an assistant professor with appointments in both mathematics and computer science, “and number theory at its heart is the study of prime numbers.”